donnerhanson/compiler-construction-2021/lecture-12.1.md

 # Webassembly

 The aim of this lecture is to understand how to compile by hand C++ to Webassembly.
-This is in preperation to Assignment 5 for which we write a compiler from our fragment of C++ to Webassembly.

 - We start with an example.
 - We give a short introduction to Webassembly.